Most Popular Olive Garden Menu Items in 2026

 A major trend this year is the Spicy Three-Meat Sauce.
 While it was originally a limited-time option for the Never-Ending Pasta Bowl, many locations are allowing guests to swap it onto their regular Spaghetti or Ziti dishes.

-It adds a kick of chili flakes and cherry peppers that cuts through the usual sweetness of the marinara.
+It adds a kick of chili flakes and cherry peppers that gives the sauce a little more heat than the regular marinara.

 How to Get the Most Food This Spring 2026 :The “Value Hack”